Quantum-Accelerators/quacc/docs/src/user/quick-start.md

 print(result2)
 ```

-By default, the output of all compute jobs in QuAcc is a dictionary summarizing the results of the calculation.
+By default, the output of all compute jobs in Quacc is a dictionary summarizing the results of the calculation.
 It always has a key `"atoms"` that contains a copy of the output `Atoms` object.
 This can be used to pass structure information between jobs, as shown above.

 ## A Pair of Parallel Calculations